zobo/dbgpPlugin/README.txt

 ( - todo, / started, + done, ? don't know if I'll do it )

+INSTALL

+Just drop the dbgpPlugin.dll into you Notepad++ plugins directory.
+Note: This plugin uses a set of shortcuts for debugging actions (run, eval, step...) that were taken from Delphi.
+F9 that is used for "Run" conflicts with a command from ConvertExt plugin.
+Also F7 could also conflict if it is enabled.

+USAGE

+When installed the plugin exposes a new submenu in the Plugins menu.
+The first item, “Debugger” starts the debugger.
+Note that when Notepad++ is loaded the debugger is not started.
+The main forms are not loaded hopefully so that less memory is used and to ensure faster startup.
+The second section is there mainly for the keyboard shortcuts.
+And then there is the Configuration.

+Configuration
+Currently configuration is used to set up file maps.
+There are 4 cols.
+Remote IP (this MUST be an IP not a hostname), IDE KEY, Remote Path and Local Path.
+Remote IP and IDE KEY may be left blank in witch case they are ignored.

+Some examples for file mappings:
+Remote IP	IDE KEY	Remote Path	Local Path
+10.0.0.1	zobo		/var/www/	W:\
+10.0.0.50				c:\dev\		x:\dev\
+127.0.0.1				d:\dev\		d:\dev\

+The first one is a classic mapping for a remote *nix box, while the second is a windows server.
+Local development should work right away, but if there are problems a dialog will pop up with some information.

+Debugger
+When the debugger is started a dialog is docked at the bottom part of N++.
+It can be floated and attached elsewhere, but I think this is the best place for it.
+This dialog is used to dock other child dialogs.
+It also has a set of buttons that expose debugger commands.
+Currently, when started, a “Raw DBGP” form pops up.
+This can be used to send raw commands to the debugging engine and inspect the data send to the engine and back.
+Mostly for debugging, can be closed (but won’t currently unload).
+Right click to get a popup menu with “Clear” command.

+Debugging is started from the browser.
+I won’t go into this, but I do recommend the Firefox extension for starting XDebug sessions.
+When the debugging engine connects to the debugger N++ win flash and most of the buttons will get enabled.
+The debugger will do some basic initialization and will stay in the starting state.
+Go read the proper documentation to understand this.
+I recommend doing a “Step into” now, so that the relevant file will open.

+Stepping
+Once connected and in a starting or break state you can step around using Step out, Step into, Step over and Run (Continue).

+Breakpoints
+Breakpoints are in very early development stage.
+You can only set breakpoints and they do not persist over sessions (even if the markers stay on the Editor, they are not there after a session ends. todo).
+Position the cursor on a line where you want the breakpoint and then push the breakpoint button.
+It is possible that the breakpoint isn’t valid, but the engine cannot report that back to us for now.

+Evaling
+When in a break state you can eval things.
+Ctrl+F7 will bring up the eval window.
+You can type in something like  $paramter1  or  mysql_error() .
+Just give it a spin.

+Context windows
+Currently contexts are refreshed on demand.
+Right click to get a popup menu and select refresh.
+Note: There is a small bug in XDebug so when refreshing global context you will get the response into the Local context window.
+The bug has been fixed;
+we just have to wait for the next RC.

+Stack
+A stack is printed when stepping thru code.
+Double click on a row to go to that stack point.
+Right click on a stack row to get the local context from that stack level.

+Misc
+There is a "Turn OFF"/"Turn ON" button.
+It closes the listening socket.
+This is usefull if you work on a page that loads a bunch of banners that are processed on the same domain and each one would fire up the debugger.
+Turn the debugger off and then back on when you need it.

 BUILDING

 I use Delphi 6 (Update Pack 2), JVCL and VirtualTree.